Tapp Tarock: History

 The conversion of the Sküs was completed, according to the tarot expert Michael Dummett, in Austria.
 In Troggu, the older Swiss tarot game, the Fool can function as the highest trump or as the excuse.
-The introduction of the Pagat Ultimo, according to card game historian John McLeod, is believed to have come from the ancient Italian game of Trappola, which was widely played in Austria as the variant Hundertspiel.
+The introduction of the Pagat Ultimo, according to card game historian John McLeod, is believed to have come from the ancient Italian game of Trappola.

 The original 1821 rules only had 3 positive bids: Tapper, Dreier and Solo.
 Tapper was the lowest bid – announced by saying "I'll tap" (ich tappe) or just tapping on the table – and originally entitled the declarer to exchange with all six cards of the talon and count the discards to his total at the end.
 By the time the rules had been printed, a Tapper was usually not played out; the declarer simply received the game points for it and the deal passed to the next player in turn.
+However, a 1920 source suggests that the Tapper bid may have lingered on into the early 20th century, although by then "it was hardly ever played".

 By 1838, Tapp Tarock had become sufficiently popular in south Germany that Tap-Taroc packs were being advertised by C. Diehl of Darmstadt.
 Likewise in 1872, Tap-Tarock cards were being sold in Karlsruhe alongside Tarock, Whist and Piquet packs.
 Dummett believed that the game continued to be played in Germany until the end of the 19th century and certainly in continued to be recorded in German and Austria compendia throughout the 19th and 20th centuries.
 After the Second World War, more complicated variants such as Illustrated Tarock were developed and, today, Dreiertarock is its tournament equivalent.

 Tapp Tarock may have experienced a brief vogue in Switzerland for, by 1841, 54-card packs for Tap-Taroc were being produced by F.G.
 Halbmeyer of Aarau, alongside 78-card packs for Gross Taroc.

 Cards

-The game is played with the 54-card French suited Industrie und Glück deck.
-It includes 22 trumps numbered in Roman numerals with the exception of the highest, the Sküs.
-The second highest trump, the XXI, is known as the Mond while the lowest trump, I, is called the Pagat.
-The Sküs, Mond, and Pagat are together known as the Trull or 'honours' and are worth 5 points each.
-Other trumps are worth only 1 point.
+The game is played with the 54-card Industrie und Glück Tarot pack.
+This includes 22 trumps numbered with Roman numerals except for the highest trump, the Sküs (Fool).
+The second highest trump, the XXI, is called the Mond, while the lowest trump I, is the Pagat.
+The Sküs, Mond, and Pagat are together known as the Trull or honours and are worth 5 points each.
+The other trumps are worth 1 point each.

-The 32 plain suit cards consist of four courts: king, queen, knight and jack, along with four pip cards.
-The cards rank as follows:
+Each of the four plain suits comprises four courts – king, queen, cavalier and jack – and four pip cards.
+They rank as follows: